An Easy Way to Synchronise Netezza with LDAP & Extra ID

 Managing LDAP with Smart Management Frameworks

-Instead of manually setting up users, the Netezza DBA uses Smart Management Frameworks to synchronise Netezza’s user hierarchy to LDAP/Active Directory.
+Instead of manually setting up users, the Netezza DBA uses Smart Management Frameworks to synchronise Netezza’s user hierarchy to LDAP/Entra ID.
 Using a dynamic map that the DBA maintains, the organisation unit groups that are defined on the LDAP server are automatically created on the Netezza database(s), and all of the permissions associated with those groups in the map are automatically assigned to the groups.
 When a user leaves the organisation or is added to or removed from other groups, these changes dynamically trickle feed down to the database user level.

 The Power of LDAP/AD Synchronisation